- Quick and simple online process

 - Browse the results and select the mortgage loan you’d like.

 Now’s the fun part.
 You get to take control.
-Look at the various loan offers available to you, and pick the one that works best for you based on APR, repayment terms, and service fees being charged.
+Look at the various loan offers available to you, and pick the one that works for you based on APR, repayment terms, and service fees being charged.

 - Get in touch with the direct lender to finish the loan process.